en-joyer/otokocikinciel.com-QA/README.md

 Follow the steps below to run the application:

-1. Run the following command to execute the test in the `otokoc.spec.js` file:
-   This test will collect vehicle data from the Otokoc website and save it to the `output.json` file.
+1. Run the following command to execute the test in the `otokoc.spec.js` file: `cd tests` `npm run test --ui` This test will collect vehicle data from the Otokoc website and save it to the `output.json` file.

-2. Run the following command to execute the test in the `araclar.test.js` file:
-   This test will visit the vehicle URLs in the `output.json` file, collect vehicle details and seller information, and then generate the `ikinci.json` and `veri.xlsx` files.
+2. Run the following command to execute the test in the `araclar.test.js` file: `cd tests` `npm run test --ui` This test will visit the vehicle URLs in the `output.json` file, collect vehicle details and seller information, and then generate the `ikinci.json` and `veri.xlsx` files.

 3. You can see that the relevant files are generated and the data is saved.